afetit/fetal-mri-segmentation/README.md

 - The TSN network check-point files (tsn.model.ckpt.index and tsn.model.ckpt.data).
 - The test configuration file (tsn_test_config.cfg),
 - The list of 3D scans you need to segment (test_t2w.cfg).
 Again, you will need to edit this list.
-- The list of output file names (bdn_out_names.cfg).
+- The list of output file names (tsn_out_names.cfg).
 Again, each entry here should correspond to a line in the list of scans; you will need to edit this list.

 You'll also need
 - The ROI mask configuration file (roi.cfg).
 This needs to list down the paths to the final segmentation